AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 .. index:: debugger

 This section describes debugger issues specific to cross environments.
-You'll find more information on debugging at :ref:`Debugging`.
+You will find more information on debugging at :ref:`Debugging`.

 To automatically connect to the correct remote debug agent when